How To Get Customer Feedback

 Personalised outreach improves open and response rates.
 To make emails and surveys feel tailored, use first names, customise questions based on previous interactions, and segment audiences.

 It makes customers feel like their individual opinion matters to you.
-They're not just another faceless customer - they're Sarah, whose thoughts on the coffee maker are essential to your company.
+They're not just another customer - they're Sarah, and her thoughts on the coffee maker matter to your company.

 Recognition